These homemade ice cream treats recipes are so easy to make, and who doesn't love eating ice cream cones, frozen pies, and ice cream sandwiches?

 You could also use crispy homemade wafers for the sandwich.
 Make them as cones, but instead of rolling them into a cornucopia shape, cut them in flat, 5-inch squares.

-Here's an easy homemade frozen treats recipe.
+Here's an easy homemade ice cream treats recipe.
 Simply fill a precooked pie shell with your favorite softened, homemade ice cream and freeze.
 You may use a plain crust, or you can go all out and make a crust of crumbled cookie crumbs.

 Artistically drizzle a colorful fountain syrup over the top before freezing, or freeze the pie plain and garnish it later with whipped cream and fresh fruit slices, or maraschino cherries before serving.

-Begin with a generous scoop of vanilla ice cream, add 4 ounces of pineapple juice and 2 cups of frozen pineapple chunks.
-Blend until smooth and spoon into a small glass or wafer cone.
+Begin with a generous scoop of your favorite vanilla ice cream, add 4 ounces of pineapple juice and 2 cups of frozen pineapple chunks.
+Blend until smooth and spoon into a small glass dish or wafer cone.

-If you want the classic swirl effect, pour the frozen mixture into a sealable Ziploc® plastic bag, snip off one corner, and pipe your frozen treat into your container with a swirling motion.
+If you want the classic swirl effect, pour the frozen mixture into a sealable Ziploc® plastic bag, snip off one corner, and pipe your frozen treat into your dish or cone with a swirling motion.

 Ice cream cones have been a favorite treat for all ages since the 1890s.
-To make this easy homemade frozen treats recipe, simply press 1, 2, or even 3 round scoops of frozen ice cream into a crispy cone and enjoy.
+To make this easy homemade ice cream treats recipe, simply press 1, 2, or even 3 round scoops of frozen ice cream into a crispy cone and enjoy.